-D: (10 points) Describe how you implemented this experiment and how long it took for n = 200 and m = 300 trials.
+D: (10 points) Describe how you implemented this experiment and how long it took for n = 250 and m = 300 trials.

 Show a plot of the run time as you gradually increase the parameters n and m.
 (For at least 3 fixed values of m between 300 and 5,000, plot the time as a function of n.)
-You should be able to reach n = 20,000 and m = 5.000.
+You should be able to reach n = 20,000 and m = 5,000.

-Comparing Experiments to Analysis (24 points) 3
+3 Comparing Experiments to Analysis (24 points)

-A: (12 points) Calculate analytically (using formulas from the notes) the number of random trials needed so there is a collision with probability at least 0.5 when the domain size is n = 4000.
-(Show your work.)
+A: (12 points) Calculate analytically (using formulas from the notes in L2) the number of random trials needed so there is a collision with probability at least 0.5 when the domain size is n = 4000.
+There are a few formulas stated with varying degree of accuracy, you may use any of these - the more accurate formula, the more sure you may be that your experimental part is verified, or is not (and thus you need to fix something).
+[Show your work, including describing which formula you used.]